ricardoom/dominotrono/content/portfolio/il-nido-seattle.md

      {{< copy_wrapper
      class="details-grid__twoByTwo copy-block__right" >}}
-      When we began talking about logos initially, my idea was simply to create a graphic "nest".
-Mike wanted to keep the crow imagery consistent across brands, so we worked together to create the crow resting on a branch.
-Conceptually, the crow imagery anchors and binds the two restaurants together, reinforcing the relationship between brand, cuisine, and philosophy.
+      Initially, my idea was to create a graphic "nest" as a play on the Italian word nido.
+However, after a few rounds of discussion, we agreed brand integrity was more important.
+We decided to maintain the crow imagery consistent across brands, settling on the crow resting on a branch.
+Conceptually, the crow imagery binds the two restaurants together, reinforcing the relationship between brand, cuisine, and philosophy.
     {{< /copy_wrapper >}}

     {{< copy_wrapper
       class="details-grid__twoByTwo copy-block__right" >}}
-      We spoke at length about color schemes, and what colors best represented the new restaurant's look and feel.
-In a mood board presented, I had two covers for the Russian Criminal Tattoo books, the yellow and blue.
-Ultimately we settled on having the yellow be the predominate color.
+      We spoke at length about color schemes and what colors best represented the new restaurant's look and feel.
+I had two covers for the Russian Criminal Tattoo books in a mood board presentation.
+Ultimately we settled on having yellow be the predominant color.
 Fresh pasta takes on a yellowish hue, the interior at Il Corvo has a similar tone, and overall it presents a warm and inviting feeling.
 We included warm wood and earth tones to the final composition as a direct analog of the flooring, seating, and overall exterior colors of the historic location in West Seattle.
       {{< /copy_wrapper >}}

 {{< /section_wrapper >}}